-On March 8, 2023, the Company entered into non-redemption agreements (collectively, the "Non-Redemption Agreements") with certain of its existing shareholders (the "Non-Redeeming Shareholders") holding Class A Ordinary Shares of the Company.
-Pursuant to the Non-Redemption Agreements, each of the Non-Redeeming Shareholders agreed to (a) not redeem 1,000,000 Class A Ordinary Shares held by them on the date of the Non-Redemption Agreements (the "Shares") in connection with the vote to amend the Company's amended and restated memorandum and articles of association to extend the date by which the Company has to consummate an initial business combination from March 23, 2023 to September 25, 2023 and (b) vote their Shares in favor of the Extension presented by the Company for approval by its shareholders.
-In connection with the foregoing, the Company agreed to pay to each Non-Redeeming Shareholder \$0.033 per Share in cash per month through the Extended Date.
+On March 8, 2023, we entered into non-redemption agreements (collectively, the "Extension Non-Redemption Agreements") with certain of its existing shareholders (the "Non-Redeeming Shareholders") holding Class A Ordinary Shares.
+Pursuant to the Extension Non-Redemption Agreements, each of the Non-Redeeming Shareholders agreed to (a) not redeem 1,000,000 Class A Ordinary Shares held by them on the date of the Extension Non-Redemption Agreements (the "Shares") in connection with the vote to amend our amended and restated memorandum and articles of association to extend the date by which we have to consummate an initial business combination from March 23, 2023 to September 25, 2023 and (b) vote their Shares in favor of the Extension presented by us for approval by its shareholders.
+In connection with the foregoing, we agreed to pay to each Non-Redeeming Shareholder \$0.033 per Share in cash per month through the Extended Date.